 Accident or Injury.

 Animal traps and poisons are often used to target pests, but outdoor cats are susceptible to these threats as well.
-Curiosity can bring cat close to one of these threats, and we all know the saying about curiosity and cats.
 There is also the risk of getting hit by a car, which can happen in both urban areas and on country roads.
-A free roaming cat can also get caught in dangerous weather conditions or become injured and physically unable to make it back home.
+A free roaming cat can also get caught in dangerous weather conditions, access poison or toxic substances, or become injured and physically unable to make it back home.